 A traditional parts of achurch confessional booth is typically comprised of two compartments for the priest and penitent to share; its designs may vary; most typically these booths offer.
 Two or Three Compartments: Confessionals typically feature one large central compartment for the priest and two smaller sides with penitent compartments for confessions from two people at once – this allows him to streamline the process when multiple penitents present themselves at one time.

-Kneeler or Seat: Within the penitent’s side of a confession booth in church often a kneeler or bench for comfort during confession.
+- Kneeler or Seat: Within the penitent’s side of a confession booth in the church, there is often a kneeler or bench for comfort during confession.

-Sound Insulation: confessional booth catholic church often incorporate sound-dampening materials to ensure conversations remain confidential, preventing other parish members from overhearing confessions and listening in on them.
+- Sound Insulation: Confessional booths in Catholic churches often incorporate sound-dampening materials to ensure conversations remain confidential, preventing other parish members from overhearing confessions.

 Some key aspects of its symbolism include: